privacytests/privacytests.org/testing/README.md

 `node index chromium.yaml`

-There are a few optional flags:
+You can use a few optional flags after the yaml file:

 * `--repeat 10`: repeat the whole set of tests 10 times
-* `--stayOpen`: Don't close browser(s) after test is done
+* `--debug`: Don't close browser(s) after test is done
-* `--only brave`: Only run a single browser with the name given
+* `--only brave`: Only run a single browser in the config file with the name given
+* `--aggregate`: Combine results from the same browser into a single column (enabled by default)

 Config files are YAML arrays.
 Each item in the array is an object that describes what should go into a single test.
 All parameters